Nontrivial multi-product commutation relation toward reducing T-count in sequential Pauli-based computation: Theory of multiproduct commutation relation

 \end{theorem}

 \begin{proof} From conditions 1 and 3 of Definition~\ref{def:multi_commutation}, we have

-\end{proof} Note that condition 2 of Definition~\ref{def:multi_commutation} is not explicitly used in the above derivation.
+\end{proof} Note that condition~2 of Definition~\ref{def:multi_commutation} is not explicitly used in the above derivation.
 Instead, it serves to exclude the trivial case where all pairs among $R_A, R_B, R_C$, and $R_D$ commute.
 In this case, the gates can be freely reordered, and the commutation relation becomes obvious.
-Condition 2 ensures that the MCR captures only nontrivial gate reorderings that cannot be justified by pairwise commutation alone.
+Condition~2 ensures that the MCR captures only nontrivial gate reorderings that cannot be justified by pairwise commutation alone, which follows from the commutation and anticommutation relations of the underlying Pauli operators.

 Consider the circuit shown in Fig.~\ref{fig:nontrivial_circuit}, where Theorem~\ref{thm:multi_product_commutable} enables a nontrivial gate reordering that leads to further optimization.
 The circuit remains equivalent even if the pairs $(R_{XY}, R_{YX})$ and $(R_{XX}, R_{YY})$ are swapped, since these four gates satisfy all conditions in Definition~\ref{def:multi_commutation}.
 After performing this swap, the sequence of rotation axes becomes $XX, YY, XX, YY, XY, YX, XY, YX$.
 Since $\commutator{X X}{Y Y}=0$ and $\commutator{X Y}{Y X}=0$, the respective pairs are pairwise commutable.
 This observation allows each adjacent pair to be merged into a single Clifford gate, resulting in the simplified sequence: $R_{XX}(\pi/2), R_{YY}(\pi/2), R_{XY}(\pi/2), R_{YX}(\pi/2)$.
 This example illustrates how MCR enables circuit simplification beyond local rewrite rules by capturing a broader class of gate rearrangement of multi-Pauli rotations.